Feeling off usually isn’t a mystery—it’s boredom disguised as confusion.

 - Explore a different form of creative writing

 Remember, the goal isn’t to become an expert.
-It’s to expand your horizons and challenge yourself.
+It’s meant to broaden your horizons and challenge you to try doing something new.

 - Boost self-efficacy